vorrawut/kotlin-springboot-webflux-coroutine/README.md

 Kotlin Coroutines + WebFlux + MongoDB = Async Awesomeness ⚡

 Supercharge your Spring Boot apps with Kotlin Coroutines, WebFlux, and MongoDB for a smooth, non-blocking backend that scales effortlessly.
-With this setup, you'll handle API requests, database queries, and background tasks like a pro—all while keeping your code readable and clean.
+With this setup, you'll handle API requests, database queries, while keeping your code readable and clean.

 ✨ Key Benefits:
 - **Scalability**: Handle high loads without blocking threads, thanks to non-blocking I/O.